Wildlife in Sri Lanka - Best of Sri Lanka's National Parks

 Source

 The Wilpattu National Park is the oldest and largest national park in Sri Lanka.
 This national park is famous for its naturally occurring lakes.
 A total of sixty lakes and tanks are spread across the national park.
-It covers an area of 1317 square kilometres and is situated in the dry zone on the country's northwest coast.
+It covers an area of 1317 square kilometers and is situated in the dry zone on the country's northwest coast.
+Wilpattu is also known for its high density of leopards, just like the Yala National Park, and sightings of the Sri Lankan Sloth Bear.
+Apart from these, birds like the Painted Stork, the Large White Egret, and many different species of owls and other predatory birds can also be found here.

-Guide to Different Species of Wildlife in Sri Lanka
+Wildlife to See in Sri Lanka

 1. Mammals